We are deeply sorry for the past abuse of children and young people in our care, and we sincerely apologise to those affected by child sexual abuse.

 More information about this Inquiry can be found in the:

 We are fully committed to making children and young people in our care safe.
-We are deeply sorry for the past abuse of children in our care, and apologise to those affected by child sexual abuse.
+We are deeply sorry for the past abuse of children in our care, and apologise to the victim-survivors.
 We commit to making our schools safe and take the safety of children and young people seriously.

 The Royal Commission into Institutional Responses to Child Sexual Abuse (RCIRCSA) released its final report in December 2017 and the Tasmanian response was tabled in Parliament in June 2018.